Political Science 3300

 'Ehon' means, roughly, “illustrated book,” but here the

-they meant to be accessories to the text, making abstract language
+Nor are they meant to be accessories to the text, making

-collections of free-standing artworks.
-In fact, instead of providing
+artworks.
+In fact, instead of providing narrative tales or

-narrative tales or examining accumulated knowledge like the great texts
+examining accumulated knowledge like the great texts of the

 Passion for Learning & A Woman's Right to a Life of the